BigDaveCoding/blackjack-php/README.md

 If the scores are equal or both over 21 it should output a draw
 Important:
-Do NOT write a fancy HTML&CSS page - only simple text output Do not read the repo from the curriculum - you won’t learn if you read the answers!
-Keep it as simple as possible!
+Do NOT write a fancy HTML&CSS page - only simple text output Keep it as simple as possible!
 Stretch goals
 Use any of the below as additional goals: